-When setting up Cookie Booths, it's important that: Two registered and background-approved volunteers are to be present at all times during a Cookie Booth.
+When setting up Cookie Booths, it's important that: Two registered, and background approved volunteers are to be present at all times during a Cookie Booth.

 - Two to four girls are allowed at a booth during a given shift.
 Be mindful that too many girls may block pedestrians. - There is adequate space at the booth for a table, products and girls and to allow safe passage by pedestrians, bikes and cars. - Girls are a safe distance from cars.
-If possible, set up a safety barrier between cars and the booth-perhaps a few volunteers could park their cars in spaces near the booth location. - Respect the surrounding businesses by making sure your booth isn't blocking a store entrance or exit.
+If possible, set up a safety barrier between cars and the booth-perhaps a few volunteers could park their cars in spaces near the booth location. - Respect the surrounding businesses by making sure your booth isn't blocking a store entrance or exit. - Girls and adults do not confront or engage an irate or suspicious customer, call local authorities for assistance. - Girls are not allowed to sell in or in front of businesses where they cannot be patrons like liquor stores, bars, or other adult establishments. - Girls and troops are not allowed to solicit donations which includes having donation jars on their tables during Cookie Booths.
+If a customer offers a donation, the troop may accept the donation, but cannot solicit. - Attract customers with colorful signs.
+Remind girls to be polite and to have their sales pitch ready for interested shoppers. - Follow guidelines in the Troop Cookie Book. - Be cautious of your environment and dress accordingly.